bummzack/translatable-dataobject/README.md

 Limitations
 ------------

+**The module currently only supports translations of DB fields that are part of the `DataObject` itself.
+Fields that are being added by extensions aren't translatable.**

 Since this extension adds more fields to a table, it is important to note that the number of localized fields and the number of languages could cause problems with the underlying database.
 Imagine a DataObject with 10 localizable fields and a site that will be translated into 5 other languages.
 This would add 50 columns to the table.